IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/README.md

 - [ ] Create integration tests for the widgets
 - [ ] Make the `output` widget work
 - [ ] Processing of widget messages concurrently
+- [ ] Make the layout widget values more 'Haskelian': Instead of checking if the string is valid at runtime, make some types so it's checked at compile-time
+- [ ] Add some "utils" work:
+    - [ ] Create media widget from file
+    - [ ] Get the selected label from a selection value